 4. Single-Design Model

-How these materials are being combined with other new technologies is the key though.
+However the way these materials are being combined with other new technologies is key.
 Off-site pre-fab construction allows more efficient use of materials.
 Instead of joining one piece together at a time, you can join many at once, speeding up the construction process.

 RELATED: 3D Printed Housing: Implications For The Building World